 Baked French Fries

-My family makes these baked French fries often, like maybe once a week.
-We love them and they are so easy to make!
-I thought, I need to share this recipe!
+My family makes these baked French fries often, maybe once a week.
+We love them, and they are so easy to make!
+So, I thought, I need to share this recipe!

-It’s my daughter, Heidi’s well-known recipe, everyone asks her for the recipe and how to make them.
+It’s my daughter Heidi’s well-known recipe.
+Everyone asks her for the recipe and how to make them.
 We made them for dinner last night so we could take pictures.
 They were so delicious with our homemade hamburgers!
-Nothing quite like “burgers and fries” when it comes to a fun and tasty evening meal.
+There is nothing quite like “burgers and fries” when it comes to a fun and tasty evening meal.

-These are crisp on the outside and moist on the inside, the perfect French Fry!
-We grow Yellow Yukon potatoes, so it’s our favorite potato to use.
-You can use from 3-10 potatoes depending on how many people you plan to feed.
+These are crisp on the outside and moist on the inside—the perfect French Fry!
+We grow Yellow Yukon potatoes, so they’re our favorite potato.
+Depending on how many people you plan to feed, you can use 3 to 10 potatoes.
 I’ll show you how it all comes together.

-We have a big family and they drop in often for dinner, so today I used 10 potatoes.
-They were consumed so quickly we wished we’d made a few more.
+We have a big family, and they drop in often for dinner, so I used ten potatoes today.
+They were consumed so quickly that we wished we’d made a few more.
 It’s nice because we only use olive oil and some spices to make them as flavorful as they turned out.

 Baked French Fries